puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_scope.markdown

     notice: Top scope: Available!
     notice: Message from top scope:

-In this example, node scope can access top scope variables, but not vice-versa.
+In this example, node scope can access top scope variables, but not vice versa.

 ### Local Scopes